Bringing the wonder of pond life into classrooms

 Cost: $245 per class

 To request a program and/or apply for a scholarship, please fill out an online application here.
-For further information, contact Christy Belardo, Citizen Science Education Coordinator at email@example.com or (845) 255-0919 x1235.
+For further information, contact Christy Belardo, Education Outreach Coordinator at email@example.com or (845) 255-0919 x1235.

 Habitat is a creature’s address: it provides the food, water, shelter, and space needed for survival.
 A healthy pond provides habitat for a variety of creatures both in and around the pond.
-All together, these plants and animals make up the pond community-an interdependent ecosystem bursting with life!
+Altogether, these plants and animals make up the pond community-an interdependent ecosystem bursting with life!

 Collecting creatures from local ponds is always an adventure!
 We hold a special license from the NYS Department of Environmental Conservation that allows us to collect creatures at certain locations.
 When we arrive at one of our ponds, we always make sure we are equipped with our boots, nets, collecting tubs, and buckets.
 Then, the fun begins!
 Our job is to ‘scoop goop’ which means to gently scoop up some of the plants, leaves, and other debris on the edge and bottom of a pond.
 This is the best habitat to find pond creatures and, if the pond is healthy, we’ll find a nice variety.
 The creatures we find have a lot to teach us about themselves and the pond ecosystem so we always make sure we treat them with care and respect.

 When we create a pond for the Pond Keepers program, we fill it full of exciting local pond life like insects, tadpoles, snails, crayfish, and an assortment of plankton.
 We focus mainly on the insects found in ponds and their fascinating adaptations to life in the water.
 Many of the insects in our ponds, such as dragonflies and damselflies, are in their immature, or nymph stage, and will someday leave the pond as a flying adult.
 Others, such as the giant water bug, live their entire lives in the pond.